-Currently a mosaic of nearly 9,000 acres of non-contiguous parcels, the Refuge continues to grow.
+As of 2021 the Refuge was a mosaic of 10,295 acres of non-contiguous parcels, and the Refuge continues to grow.
 Acquisitions obtained each year from willing sellers move the Refuge closer to the completion of its authorized 22,472-acre boundary.
 This boundary stretches for 20 miles as the crow flies in an east-west direction along the lower third reach of the 162-mile-long Patoka River.
 It includes 30 miles of Patoka River channel, 19 miles of cut-off river oxbows, three miles of the South Fork Patoka River, and 12,700 acres of existing bottomland wetland habitat.
 Shaped by the last retreating glacier 10,000 years ago, the Patoka River meanders through the sand, gravel, and silt deposits from the glacial outwash.

 Lying within the Southern Bottomlands and Southwestern Lowlands Natural Regions, the principle natural habitat in the Patoka River Refuge is bottomland forested wetland.
 These wetlands provide some of the most productive wood duck nesting and brood-rearing habitat in the State.
 They also support several nesting colonies of great blue herons.
 A few select areas of old growth forest maintain a healthy population of nesting cerulean warblers.
 These and other species of neotropical migratory songbirds thrive in this rich ecosystem which lies within the historically important north-south flyway of the Wabash River Basin.